scsich/phagescan/doc/topics/development/index.rst

     If running Ubuntu:
     $ sudo apt-get install $(< [Project_root_dir]/PACKAGES.ubuntu)
     $ sudo apt-get install $(< [Project_root_dir]/installation/scanmaster/PACKAGES.ubuntu)

-    If running CentOS:

-    We only used CentOS as a scanworker.
-So, skip the rest of this document and refer to the CentOS scanworker INSTALL instructions:
-    [Project_root_dir]/installation/scanworker/INSTALL.CentOS

 Build & activate a virtual environment::